arnieSkyNet/Autoloader-ROM-Acorn/README.md

 4. **Initialise the ROMs**:

-- Activate the ROMs in their slots:

 ```
 *SWITCH 4
 *SWITCH 5
 ```

-- Alternatively, on some Masters, **press <Ctrl> + Break** to initialise the newly loaded ROMs.
+- Alternatively, on some Masters, press `<Ctrl> + Break` to initialise the newly loaded ROMs.

 5. **Verify loaded ROMs** (optional):